sedona-thomas/Database-Project/part4.md

 The final addition is a trigger that, when user code is added into the user_code table, it automatically adds the user as an author and assigns them the next author-id in the author-id table, as well as adding them as a contributor, if they have not already contributed something.

-Composite Type: note_page type

-    CREATE TYPE note_page AS (title VARCHAR(100), timestamp date NOT NULL DEFAULT CURRENT_DATE, body TEXT);

-Text attribute: notes page using note_page data type

-    make search query for text attribute

-Trigger:

-    *find new one (deleteing userid from things happens automatically since it is a primary key)

-    upon insert into user_code add user to author and contributor if it doesnt exist

-    any time something is connected to a keyword, it is added to the keywords table

-      any time a keyword is connected to another keyword, the trigger makes pairs with all keywords connected to both of them

-    share notes with another user

 # Create statements:

 CREATE TYPE note_page AS (title VARCHAR(100), time_stamp date, keywords CHAR(500)[], body TEXT);